hapax/hapax.github.io/assets/alien-maths.md

 This appears to create difficulties for the notion of what it is like to be a bat.
 </span>

-Nagel's account of the phenomenology of bats feels more plausible than his anti-reductionism, but we'll leave a critical evaluation for another time.
+Nagel's account of chiropteran phenomenology feels more plausible than his anti-reductionism, but we'll leave a critical evaluation for another time.